epi2me-labs/fastcat/README.md

 -10 * log10(mean(10^(Q/-10)))
 ```

 where `Q` are the set of all per-base quality scores for the read.
+In many
+cases (where relevant metadata is found in the read header) the mean quality
+will not be recomputed but taken from the basecaller's value, which may be
+subtly different.

 The `per-file.txt` is also a tab-separated file with columns: